-The ground gravity program was completed along the entire length of the Quarry Fault Zone (Figure 4).
-A preliminary structural interpretation of the various geophysical products generated from the survey has identified a series of northwest trending structures which cross-cut the northerly trending structures sympathetic to the Quarry Fault Zone.
+The ground gravity program was completed along the entire length of the Quarry Fault Zone.
+A structural interpretation of the various geophysical products generated from the survey has identified a series of northwest trending structures which cross-cut the northerly trending structures sympathetic to the Quarry Fault Zone.
 Combined with previously acquired aeromagnetic datasets, several other potential targets analogous to U40 Prospect have been identified.